 Return when doing all non-bonused spend

-When doing all of the required spend at base levels, things start to look pretty bleak for everything except for the Sonesta card and the Hilton Surpass.
-It’s impressive that Sonesta stills maintains a 5%+ return even when doing all the spend at 1x…but given that you’re effectively getting 5x everywhere because of the 30k bonus, it makes sense.
-The Hilton Surpass also maintains some appeal even when doing the required $15k at 3x, in fact it’s about the same as spending exclusively in bonus categories on the World of Hyatt, Hilton Aspire and Marriott cards.
-The bottom-dwelling Wyndham Business shows why you should never put regular spend on the card even though you happily lap up its bonus category riches.
+When doing all of the required spending at base levels, things start to look pretty bleak for everything except for the Sonesta card and the Hilton Surpass.
+It’s impressive that Sonesta maintains a 5%+ return even when doing all the spend at 1x…but given that you’re effectively getting 5x everywhere because of the 30k bonus, it makes sense.
+The Hilton Surpass also maintains some appeal even when doing the required $15k at 3x.
+In fact, it’s about the same as doing half of the spending in bonus categories on the World of Hyatt and Marriott cards.
+The bottom-dwelling Wyndham Business shows why you should never put regular spend on the card, even though you happily lap up its bonus category riches.

 - Wyndham Earner Business – By no means should anyone put any unbonused spend on this card.
-That said, I think everyone should have it for gas and utilities…and its 15,000 point anniversary bonus, automatic top tier Wyndham status and 10% discount on award stays.
+That said, I think everyone should have it for gas and utilities…and its 15,000 point anniversary bonus, automatic top-tier Wyndham status, and 10% discount on award stays (which you could argue adds even more value to the bonus categories).
 It doesn’t offer a big spend bonus…but it doesn’t have to.
-The return on bonus category spending is better than any other hotel card out there.
+The return on bonus category spending is excellent, especially if you use the points for high-value vacation rentals through Club Wyndham, Vacasa, or Cottages.com.

 Loser